Call4Cloud | MMP-C | Autopilot | Device Preparation

 Dictionary GIFs - Get the best GIF on GIPHY

 Let me tell you what I broke!
-When trying to solve the first error, I tried to copy-paste the working policy from another ADMX to the not working one.
-But while doing so I totally forgot to change the Policy ParentCategory to match the category defined at the top.
+When trying to solve the first error, I tried copying and pasting the working policy from another ADMX to the not working one.
+But while doing so, I totally forgot to change the Policy ParentCategory to match the category defined at the top.

 I guess it is safe to say that the dictionary error could mean that you specified a parent category that is missing and doesn’t correspond to the category you specified earlier!

-Luckily when you don’t know where to begin, you could always copy and paste the ADMX and ADML files to the policydefinitions folder which I also pointed out in the Memoirs of an ADMX blog
+Luckily, when you don’t know where to begin, you can always copy and paste the ADMX and ADML files to the policy definitions folder, as I also pointed out in the Memoirs of an ADMX blog.

 Build your own ADMX templates and deploy them into Intune (call4cloud.nl)